Skip to content

 vizb data.csv -g algo,input_size,variant,run_type -p n,x,y,z -c bar -o out.html

 Most settings apply to every chart type.
 The exceptions are scale (log), which only affects cartesian charts, and 3d-rotate (3D auto-spin), which only applies when bar, line, or scatter renders in WebGL mode.
+Sankey and Chord support sort, labels, and swap only.

-Setting bar line scatter pie radar heatmap
+Setting bar line scatter pie radar heatmap sankey chord

 sort / --sort